 Why I Like It: It's got everything from those awesome 70's interviews with kids to the modern day segments.

 Audience: Toddlers to young kids.

 Running Time: Most episodes run 7 or 8 minutes.

 Sample Episode: "Masha and the Bear - Visiting a fairy tale"

 Why I Like It: Reminds me of the good ol' cartoons like Tom and Jerry.
-The storytelling is mostly visual with little dialogue – which is good because I don't speak the language.
+The storytelling is mostly visual with little dialogue — which is good if you don't know Russian.

 7. PBS Kids

 Description: Variety of shorts from PBS shows that teach language, math and science skills.